What is the Weather Like in Wallis and Futuna in February?

 - Mosquitoes are more active during the wet season, so pack insect repellent!

-- Although it's the wet season, Tutuila is less affected by tradewinds, there are still plenty of calm, sunny intervals, making February a great time for lagoon swimming, snorkelling and boat outings between showers.
+- Although it's the wet season, there are still plenty of calm, sunny intervals, making February a great time for lagoon swimming, snorkelling and boat outings between showers.

 Typical Temperatures in February